 Licensed indications are as follows:

-- Topical photodynamic therapy (PDT): this is being used more often and is probably the most common form of PDT used.
-5-aminolaevulinic acid (ALA) is the main agent used.
+This is being used more often and is probably the most common form of PDT used.
+5-ALA is the main agent used.
 Current evidence indicates topical PDT to be effective in:

 - Evidence of efficacy of this procedure for the treatment of BCC, Bowen's disease and actinic (solar) keratosis is adequate to support its use for these conditions (provided that the normal arrangements are in place for consent, audit and clinical governance).

 - Porfimer sodium is licensed for use in PDT for non-small cell lung cancer and obstructing oesophageal cancer.
-NICE guidance is available for use in advanced bronchial carcinoma, localised inoperable endobronchial carcinoma and advanced oesophageal carcinoma.
+National Institute for Health and Care Excellence (NICE) guidance is available for use in:

 - Temoporfin is similarly licensed for advanced head and neck cancer.
 NICE guidance is available for use in parotid carcinoma.